aoxborrow/php-starter-pack/README.md

 ### Production

-0. You'll need a remote user with `sudo` privileges for Ansible to provision with – don't use `root`.
+0. You'll need a remote user with `sudo` privileges for Ansible provisioning – don't use `root`.

 0. Edit the `prod` group in `ansible/inventory.yml` and set the `ansible_user` and `ansible_host`.
 This is the SSH user and host to connect to.
 See here for more details: https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html